G-Code Dialect variations and CAM Post Processor issues are often confusing, but not after you learn a few basics.

 - Which G-Codes are Supported.
 Not all controllers support all G-Codes.
 For example, many early lathe controls do not support the G71 and similar roughing cycles.

 - G-Code mappings.
 Sometimes the same function will be supported by different g-code numbers on different controls.

 - Parameters and Macro Programming.
 Parametric programming with macros is something that emerged after the basic standards were in place.
 Fanuc Macro B is probably the most common standard for it.
 Many controls are very limited in their capabilities around Macro Programming and there are a lot of detail differences around exactly how Macros work.

 - Parameters.
 Many G-Codes need additional information to do their job, so they use other words (letters) to collect that information.
 Exactly which words collect which information can vary from one control to the next.

 - Formatting.
 Some controls allow G0 or G00.
 Some insist on G00.
 Some allow numbers with no decimal, others insist on a decimal or even a trailing zero.
 "1", "1.", and "1.0" are all variations that may be accepted, rejected, or required when specifying the number 1.

 We'll talk more shortly about what all of this means, but for now, be aware that these differences exist.
 For simple programs and MDI use, obviously a lot of this won't matter.
 But, for writing complex hand-written G-Code or trying to understand why the G-Code your CAM program emits isn't quite right, you'll need to be aware of the dialect issues.

 For purposes of this tutorial, unless we specifically say something different, we're going to assume you're running a Fanuc controller.
-When you follow along with our exercises, you should run a Machine Profile for the Fanuc Controller, preferably by downloading our canned profile.
+If you follow along with our exercises with G-Wizard Editor, you should run a Machine Profile for the Fanuc Controller, preferably by downloading our canned profile.
 When you go to program for your machine, you'll need a profile properly set up for your machine!

 Modal Behavior for CNC Controllers